≡ Menu

 These new “modern” bulldogs…

-The Bulldog make it to America
+The Bulldog makes it to America.

 • Yale adopted a Bulldog by the name of Handsome Dan as its mascot,

-We would be remiss to not mention the fact that the U. S. Marine Corps chose the Bulldog as their mascot at the end of the World War I. Where the continue to be a proud mascot for the Corp, and are uniformly referred to as “Chesty”.
+We would be remiss not to mention that the U.S. Marine Corps chose the Bulldog as their mascot at the end of World War I. They continue to be a proud mascot for the Corp and are uniformly called “Chesty.”

-The Bulldog is very easy to identify with his big head, robust torso and short legs.
+The Bulldog quickly identifies with his big head, robust torso, and short legs.
 He has a unique shuffling walk and sideways roll.
-In fact, the Bulldog may be one of those few dog breeds where you would actually have a decent chance identifying even if you were “blindfolded”!
+The Bulldog may be one of those few dog breeds where you would have a decent chance of identifying even if you were “blindfolded”!
+And that’s because our typical Bulldogwillo is a heavy breather.
+And will likely begin breathing heavily or even panting after a short walk!

 Unfortunately…

-Did we mention that Bulldog’s love kids?
+Did we mention that Bulldogs love kids?

 Also…

-Said earlier, they breathe heavily after even the slightest physical activity.
-But that’s not all, you see Bulldogs can actually suffer from a long list of ailments including:
+The Bulldog is not the healthiest of breeds.
+Bulldogs suffer from a host of respiratory problems, including brachycephalic syndrome.
+And as we said earlier, they breathe heavily after even the slightest physical activity.
+But that’s not all.
+Bulldogs can suffer from a long list of ailments, including:

 • Hip issues,